CODARcode/Chimbuko/GPUsupport.md

 In order to interface with CUDA runtime profiling, the binary needs to be run under tau_exec (in addition to compiler profiling for the host functions).

 We run tau_exec with the following options
-> -env -um -cupti -io -memory
+> -env -um -cupti

 ____
-With -cupti -um options:

-CUPTI is CUDA's performance tracking API, and it is with this that TAU interfaces. -cupti enables this.
-The option -um is designed to track unified memory transfers but is not currently working (open issue, devs aware).
+## How Tau provides information to Chimbuko

+Tau provides 3 types of information on its ADIOS2 output stream or as a BPFile dump:
+1. Timers: These are timestamps associated with function and communication events.
+2. Counters: These are general numerical information that can be associated with functions, comms or other other environment variables that Tau monitors
+3. Metadata: These are simple key/value pairs describing the system, the timers and counters

-Function entry and exit as well as comms events are placed in the SST stream in the form of an 'event_timestamps' array made up of blocks of 6 integers which correspond to the following event properties:
+Chimbuko captures all of these data, but we are primarily concerned with function entry/exit events, from which it computes timing statistics and ultimately anomalies.
+Each function has an associated timer index, and timer data are passed in the form of an 'event_timestamps' array made up of blocks of 6 integers which correspond to the following event properties:
 0. Program index (typically 0)
 1. MPI rank
 2. Thread index
 3. Event index which maps as follows:  0:ENTRY 1:EXIT 2:SEND 3:RECV
-4. Function index
+4. Timer index (which maps to a function name as above)
 5. Timestamp

 The mapping of function index to a particular function are passed as metadata attributes with a name of the form "timer $id" where $id is the index, and a value corresponding to the function name.